AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Time functions.md

 -   Parameters

-    None.
+    N/A

 -   Response parameters

-    Returns the current date and time in the format of yyyy-mm-dd hh: mm: ss.
+    Returns the current UTC in an array in the format of yyyy-mm-dd hh:mm:ss.

--   Examples
+-   Example

     ```
     say(concat('localtime:', localtime()))

-    Output:
+    ```

+    Output

+    ```
     localtime:2019-05-29 14:02:41
     ```